pja35/SXP/docs/wiki/Related_Projects.md

 Many projects seek to address similar [issues](/wiki/Exclusive_Money_Based_Economy "wikilink").
 They propose various approaches.
-Our hope is that SXP protocols can serve as a bottom layer, so as to anchor these various solutions on solid technical grounds.
+Our hope is that SXP protocols can serve as a bottom layer, so as to anchor some of these solutions on solid technical grounds.

 Lists of projects
 -----------------